Mold Cleanup, Removal and Remediation

 The key to mold prevention is moisture control.
 It is important to properly dry water-damaged areas and items within 24-48 hours to prevent mold growth.
 Midwest Flood Restoration takes the necessary precautions to prevent mold growth after restoring damaged property.
 However, in some cases, mold growth is discovered long after it’s had a chance to spread.
 This is an easy, and unfortunate, circumstance, as mold can grow on virtually any organic material, as long as moisture and oxygen are present, and are especially prevalent in basements, crawlspaces, and attics.

-Molds gradually destroy the things they grow on, and left unchecked, mold can cause serious structural damage.
+Mold gradually destroy the things it grows on, and left unchecked, mold can cause serious structural damage.
 More importantly, in addition to property damage, the presence of mold poses serious health risks.
 Inhalation exposure to mold indoors can cause headaches, allergic reactions, asthma attacks, hypersensitivity pneumonitis, and serious negative long-term health effects.
 Inhaling, ingesting, or even contacting the toxic byproducts of mold (mycotoxins) can lead to even graver health concerns.

-It is vitally important to contact an experienced mold remediation professional when mold is discovered, and Midwest Flood Restoration fills that role.
-Our experience, training, and state-of-the-art mold removal equipment allows remediation for virtually any mold contamination, and we can take care of all of your mold damage cleanup and removal needs.
+It is vitally important to contact an experienced professional when mold is discovered, and Midwest Flood Restoration fills that role.
+Our experience, training, and state-of-the-art equipment allow remediation for virtually any mold contamination, and we can take care of all of your mold damage cleanup and removal needs.